Towards Browser Controls to Protect Cookies from Malicious Extensions: Abstract

 \section{Abstract}

-Cookies maintain state across related web traffic.
-As such, cookies are commonly used for authentication by storing a user's session ID and replacing the need to re-enter credentials in subsequent traffic.
-These so-called ``session cookies'' are prime targets for attacks that aim to steal them to gain unauthorized access to user accounts.
-To mitigate these attacks, the \texttt{Secure} and \texttt{HttpOnly} cookie attributes limit a cookie's accessibility from malicious networks and websites.
-However, these controls overlook browser extensions: third-party HTML/JavaScript add-ons with access to privileged browser APIs and the ability to operate across multiple websites.
-Thus malicious or compromised extensions can provide unrestricted access to a user's session cookies.
+Cookies are vital to the web's current operation, taking on several important and security-critical tasks such as user authentication.
+Due to their importance, browsers implement several cookie controls, such as the \texttt{Secure} and \texttt{HttpOnly} attributes to help protect cookies from malicious networks and websites.
+While effective, these controls overlook browser extensions: third-party HTML/JavaScript add-ons with access to privileged browser APIs and the ability to operate across multiple websites.
+As a result, malicious/compromised extensions can gain unrestricted access to a user's cookies.

-In this work, we first analyze the prevalence of extensions with access to ``risky'' APIs (those that enable cookie modification and theft) and find that they have hundreds of millions of users.
-Motivated by this, we propose a mechanism to protect cookies from malicious extensions by introducing two new cookie attributes: \texttt{BrowserOnly} and \texttt{Monitored}.
-The \texttt{BrowserOnly} attribute prevents extension access to cookies altogether.
-While effective, not all cookies can be made inaccessible.
-Thus cookies with the \texttt{Monitored} attribute remain accessible but are tied to a single browser and any changes made to the cookie are logged.
-As a result, stolen \texttt{Monitored} cookies are unusable outside their original browser and servers can validate the modifications performed.
-To demonstrate the proposed functionalities, we design and implement \acroc (\underline{C}ookie \underline{R}estrictions for \underline{E}xtension \underline{A}buse \underline{M}itigation) a modified version of the open-source Chromium browser realizing these controls.
-Our evaluation indicates that \acroc effectively protects cookies from malicious extensions while incurring little run-time overheads.
+In this work, we first analyze the prevalence of extensions that can access and modify cookies.
+Our analysis shows that these extensions reach hundreds of millions of users.
+We then propose a mechanism to protect cookies from malicious (or compromised) extensions, introducing two complementary cookie attributes: \textbf{BrowserOnly} and \textbf{Monitored}.
+The \textbf{BrowserOnly} attribute prevents extensions from accessing a cookie outright.
+However, not all cookies can be made inaccessible while preserving intended functionality.
+As such, the \textbf{Monitored} attribute serves as an alternative, maintaining accessibility while tying cookies to a single browser instance and logging any modifications made to the cookie by extensions.
+As a result, stolen \textbf{Monitored} cookies are unusable outside their original browser and servers can verify the logged modifications.
+To demonstrate the proposed concepts, we design and implement \acroc (\underline{C}ookie \underline{R}estrictions for \underline{E}xtension \underline{A}buse \underline{M}itigation) as a modified version of Chromium realizing these controls.
+Our evaluation shows effective cookie protection against malicious extensions and low run-time overheads.